-In some developing countries, land administration data is collected by local governments or even by private and community groups.
-Some local or municipal governments are afraid of what the private sector might do with the data, A national land governance policy is needed that ensures that all collect, maintain and make available accurate, standardised and updated data, and that they work with national authorities as they are established or expanded.
+In some developing countries, land governance data is produced by local governments or even by private and community groups.
+Some local or municipal governments are afraid of what the private sector might do with the data.
+A national land governance policy is needed to ensure that all data producers collect, maintain and make available accurate, standardised and updated data.
+The policy should also set guidelines to ensure that the data producers work together with national authorities as these national authorities are established or expanded.